sinch/ios-proximity-tutorial/readme.md

 	[self.delegate declineCall];
 ```

-Of course we haven’t yet implemented our protocol and delegate, so we need to do that in our incomingCall.h file.
+Of course, we haven’t yet implemented our protocol and delegate, so we need to do that in our incomingCall.h file.
 ```objective-c

 	@protocol IncomingCallDelegate <NSObject>